-Metro staff worked with local and national consultants that have extensive experience in congestion pricing, specifically implementation of congestion pricing programs in other regions, equity considerations, and data analysis.
+Metro staff worked with local and national consultants with extensive experience in congestion pricing, specifically implementation of congestion pricing programs in other regions, equity considerations, and data analysis.
 The consultant team was led by Nelson\Nygaard and included Sam Schwartz Engineering, HNTB, Silicon Transportation Consultants, TransForm, Mariposa Planning Solutions and PKS International.

-Staff solicited input from several regional committees and elected bodies, such as the Transportation Policy Alternatives Committee (TPAC), the Metro Technical Advisory Committee (MTAC), the Metro

-Policy Advisory Committee (MPAC), Metro's Committee on Racial Equity (CORE), the City of Portland's Pricing Options for Equitable Mobility (POEM) Task Force, and ODOT's Equitable Mobility Advisory Committee (EMAC), County coordinating committees (staff and policymakers), and direction from JPACT and Metro Council.
-The project coordinated with the Portland Bureau of Transportation and the Oregon Department of Transportation as they conduct their own pricing studies.
+Staff solicited input from several regional committees and elected bodies, including TPAC, the Metro Technical Advisory Committee (MTAC), the Metro Policy Advisory Committee (MPAC), Metro's Committee on Racial Equity (CORE), the City of Portland's Pricing Options for Equitable Mobility (POEM) Task Force, and ODOT's Equitable Mobility Advisory Committee (EMAC), County coordinating committees (staff and policymakers), and direction from JPACT and Metro Council.
+The project was coordinated with the Portland Bureau of Transportation and ODOT as they conduct their own pricing studies.